Retirement Planning Is a Process, Not an Event (part 3 of 3) Learn the Roth IRA Rules

 People with traditional IRAs are required to take distributions each year, once they pass age 70 ½.
 The Roth IRA rules don't have that requirement.
 And although you'll pay a penalty for withdrawing money before age 59 ½ from either a traditional or Roth IRA, you won't be required to pay taxes on the Roth IRA withdrawal.
 But, as is true of a traditional IRA, there are restrictions on how much you can contribute to a Roth IRA.
 You're entitled to contribute $5,500 to a Roth IRA each year (or $6,500 if you are 50 or older).
 Be sure to read the Internal Revenue Service's guidelines for details.

 We have IRA products that can help you meet your retirement needs with the kind of flexibility that smart retirement planning requires.
-For example, with the IRA Raise Your Rate CD, you get an interest rate that is among the most competitive in the country.
-And, if you notice that the current interest rate on our IRA Raise Your Rate 2-Year or 4-Year CDs goes up, you have the option to request a rate increase — one time with the 2-year IRA Raise Your Rate CD and twice with the 4-year version.
+For example, with the IRA Raise Your Rate CD, you have the option of a one-time rate increase if our 2-Year CD rate goes up; you have the option to increase your rate twice (two times) if our 4-Year CD rate goes up.